$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-We proved in Section \ref{proof_self_reducibility} that $\nfa$ is a self-reducible relation.
-Besides, the existence problem for $\nfa$ (that is, for a given input $(\nA,0^k)$, decide whether there are any witnesses) can be solved in polynomial time.
-With all that, we can derive the existence of a polynomial delay algorithm for $\ENUM(\nfa)$ as a direct application of Theorem 4.9 from \cite{schmidt2009enumeration}.
+{ The existence problem for $\nfa$ has as input an NFA $\nA$ and a value $k$ given in unary (as the string $0^k$), and the question to answer is whether $W_{\nfa}((\nA,0^k)) \neq \emptyset$ (that is, whether there are any solutions for $(\nA,0^k)$ according to the relation $\nfa$).
+It is easy to prove such a task can be solved in polynomial time, as the nonemptiness problem for NFA can be solved in polynomial time.
+Moreover, we proved in Section \ref{proof_self_reducibility} that $\nfa$ is a self-reducible relation.
+With all that, a polynomial delay algorithm for $\ENUM(\nfa)$ can be derived from the folklore result that such an enumeration algorithm exists for a self-reducible relation, if the associated existence problem for this relation can be solved in polynomial time (a precise statement of this result can be found in Lemma 4.10 in \cite{schmidt2009enumeration}).
 In this section, we focus on the remaining part of the proof of Theorem \ref{theo-all-rnl}.
 More specifically, we provide an algorithm that approximately counts the number of words of a given length accepted by an NFA, where this length is given in unary.
-This constitutes an FPRAS for $\COUNT(\nfa)$, as formally stated in the following theorem: \begin{theorem} $\snfa$ (and, thus, $\COUNT(\nfa)$) admits a fully polynomial-time randomized approximation scheme. \end{theorem} As the algorithm used in this theorem works by simultaneously counting and doing uniform generation of witnesses, its existence not only gives us an FPRAS for $\COUNT(\nfa)$, but also a PPLVUG for $\GEN(\nfa)$, as formally stated in the following theorem: \begin{theorem} $\GEN(\nfa)$ admits a preprocessing polynomial-time Las Vegas uniform generator. \end{theorem} In the rest of this section, we prove Theorems \ref{theo-snfa-fpras} and \ref{theo-snfa-pplvug}.
+This constitutes an FPRAS for $\COUNT(\nfa)$, as formally stated in the following theorem:} \begin{theorem} $\snfa$ (and, thus, $\COUNT(\nfa)$) admits a fully polynomial-time randomized approximation scheme. \end{theorem} \review{The algorithm mentioned in this theorem} works by simultaneously counting and doing uniform generation of solutions. \review{Then} its existence not only gives us an FPRAS for $\COUNT(\nfa)$, but also a PPLVUG for $\GEN(\nfa)$, as formally stated in the following theorem: \begin{theorem} $\GEN(\nfa)$ admits a preprocessing polynomial-time Las Vegas uniform generator. \end{theorem} In the rest of this section, we prove Theorems \ref{theo-snfa-fpras} and \ref{theo-snfa-pplvug}.
 More specifically, we start by providing in Section \ref{sec-approximate-technique} an overview of the algorithmic techniques used in the proof of Theorem \ref{theo-snfa-fpras}.
 Then we present in Section~\ref{sec-approximate-template} the template for the FPRAS for $\snfa$, whose main components are given in Sections~\ref{subsec:sets} and \ref{subsec:sampling}.
 A complete version of the FPRAS for $\snfa$ is finally given in Section \ref{subsec:algo}, where its correctness and polynomial-time complexity are established.
 Moreover, the proof of Theorem~\ref{theo-snfa-pplvug} is also given in Section \ref{subsec:algo}.